romanboiko-a/CGI-Project/README.md

 ## Loop unrolling experiments 03.06

 Original article mentions loop unrolling improving performance slightly.
 There was indeed a slight impovement after a single unroll, but subsequent unrolls had a detrimental effect.

+## Adding colours and proper galaxy models 24.06

+Today finally created a proper galaxy model acoording to an article, with different densities for different distances from the core.
+Also added coloring to different bodies, so that a simulation of 2 galaxies passing can be run with 2 galaxies remaining distinct.